elevate360/Atlantic/readme.txt

 The Atlantic Theme is built for small businesses looking to stand out.
 Atlantic combines fluid design and user-based functionality to form something that is truly seaworthy.
 A theme that blasts all difficulty out of the water, it has all the building blocks necessary to establish your online presence.
 A certain level of customisation is also available to make sure your business feel uniquely yours.
 Create an engaging, bold and sleek looking website design using Atlantic.
+Custom line-height and letter-spacing options are available via theme.json for more granular typography control.

 == Description ==

 The Atlantic Theme is built for small businesses looking to stand out.
 Atlantic combines fluid design and user-based functionality to form something that is truly seaworthy.
 A theme that blasts all difficulty out of the water, it has all the building blocks necessary to establish your online presence.
 A certain level of customisation is also available to make sure your business feel uniquely yours.
 Create an engaging, bold and sleek looking website design using Atlantic.
+Custom line-height and letter-spacing options are available via theme.json for more granular typography control.

 == Installation ==